moonlight-stream/moonlight-windows/README.md

 #Limelight
-##Limelight Windows development is on hold until WinRT supports real time streaming.
+####Limelight Windows development is on hold until WinRT supports real time streaming of raw h264.
 We will provide any updates if this changes.
+We're sorry for the inconvenience and hope that we can get this up and running as soon as possible.

 Note: Limelight Windows is in development and is not considered stable.